aop4/heroku-django-REST-template/README.md

 `apt-get install sqlite3 #install SQLite3`

 An empty SQLite database file `db.sqlite3` is in the repo for your convenience.
-I started it with DB Browser for SQLite 3 (https://sqlitebrowser.org/), a useful tool for probing the database.
+I started it with DB Browser for SQLite  (https://sqlitebrowser.org/), a useful tool for probing the database.

 You need to have a `SECRET_KEY` and a `DEBUG` environment variable, or you can replace the lines that search for them in `rest_api/settings.py`.
 These are used in `settings.py` to allow flexibility between the local and server environments and protect your secret key from exposure via GitHub, etc. If you deploy to Heroku, make sure to set the environment variables on the server (`DEBUG` absolutely must be false for production).
 A secret key is just a string of random characters; I'd look into how to generate a good one for security purposes, but for the time being you can simply make it "snargledragons" or something.
-Debug should be `True` on your local machine.
+Debug should be `True` on your local machine (and again, NOT on the production server).

-You can add
+For now, you can add
 ```
 export SECRET_KEY=my_secret_key
 export DEBUG=True